LIFEHUBBER

 CubeSandbox is sandbox infrastructure for AI agents, positioned around fast startup, isolation, high concurrency, and self-hosted code-execution workflows.

 The official repository presents CubeSandbox as sandbox infrastructure for agent code execution rather than an agent product itself.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is